40 plus questions - Multiple Choice Questions on Classification, Culture, and Identification of the microorganisms

 d) Periodic acid- Schiff stain

 20) Gram staining technique is used for the differentiation of gram-positive and gram-negative bacteria.
-What color do gram-negative bacteria show when observed under the microscope after the staining procedure?
+What color do gram-negative bacteria appear under the microscope after the staining procedure?

 a) Blue